Mismaloya: Tourism

-The beach at Playa Mismaloya is located in a lovely cove, with a full view of Los Arcos sea rocks - a great place to snorkel and scuba dive.
-There are boats which tourists can rent, and the beach is home to several restaurants and trinket peddlers, as well as the Hotel Barceló, a beautiful Zoo and La Jolla De Mismaloya Condominiums, also you can reach Vallarta Botanical Gardens by 15 minutes bus ride.
+The beach at Playa Mismaloya is located in a cove, with a view of Los Arcos sea rocks.
+There are boats which tourists can rent, and the beach is home to several restaurants and trinket peddlers, as well as the Hotel Barceló, a zoo and La Jolla De Mismaloya Condominiums.
+In the surrounding area, the Vallarta Botanical Gardens can be reached by 15 minutes bus ride.